 - I haven’t come across an optimal practice structure that would sit in the top-right corner.
 I don’t think one exists, but we can get closer than the two pink boxes.

-First let me explain two new types of golf practice.
-These are both colour in green above.
+First, let me explain two new types of golf practice.
+These are both coloured in green above.

 Solution 1: Skills games on the golf range

 In essence, skills games add a small amount of consequence and practice variability into your range session.
 You will lose a little practice volume compared to hitting ball after ball on the range, but you will gain a good chunk of practice specificity.